18Tarikjett/PythonWebApplicationProjectVersion2/README.md

         cdk destroy
         ```
     - When asked whether you want to proceed with the actions, enter `y`.
 Wait for AWS CDK to complete the destroy.
-    - Delete the AWS CloudFormation `petclinic-deploy-*` stack from the AWS CloudFormation Console.
+    - Delete the AWS CloudFormation `PythonWebApplicationProject-deploy-*` stack from the AWS CloudFormation Console.
-    - Delete the images in the AWS ECR `petclinic` repo.
+    - Delete the images in the AWS ECR `PythonWebApplicationProject` repo.
-    - Delete the AWS CloudFormation `petclinic-build-*` stack from the AWS CloudFormation Console.
+    - Delete the AWS CloudFormation `PythonWebApplicationProject-build-*` stack from the AWS CloudFormation Console.
     - Delete the AWS Cloud9 `workshop-environment` environment including the `workshop-admin` IAM role.
     - Delete the `dockerhub_credentials` from AWS Secrets Manager.